 - Databases and data analytics and processing

-The Environmental Analytical Facility's (EAF) purpose is to provide chemical analytical services, training and support to WSU researchers; including faculty, research staff, and students.
+The Environmental Analytical Facility's (EAF) purpose is to provide chemical analytical services, training and support to Wright State researchers; including faculty, research staff, and students.
 The centralization of analytical methods is intended to facilitate scholarly research by improving efficiency in sample analysis for funded research projects thereby providing more time for researchers to focus on other aspects of their research.
-In keeping with the above purpose, the EAF fees for services are set to maintain the condition of the facility so that these services will be available to WSU researchers for years to come.
+In keeping with the above purpose, the EAF fees for services are set to maintain the condition of the facility so that these services will be available to Wright State researchers for years to come.
 Facility usage fees are based upon the cost of consumables and the cost of regular maintenance.

 The Environmental Analytical Facility has three laboratories available for use.
 There are two instrumentation laboratories containing the instruments available for useage.
 The general instrumentation laboratory houses most of the EAF instruments.
 The second instrumentation laboratory contains a Scintillation counter in a secure area.
 Another laboratory is suitable for preparing instrument standards on a small scale.